-As the Board is the initial and leading driver of the mission, it is crucial that we stay informed of the progress of the achievement of UPAW.
-Student assessment and performance data are vital to our mission to offer a rigorous learning environment that is enhanced with personalized learning plans.
+As the Board is the initial and leading driver of the mission, it is crucial that we stay informed of the progress of the achievement of WLPA.
+Student assessment and performance data are vital to our mission to offer a rigorous education program that offers personalized learning plans.
 With the continuous improvement Education Model, we will regularly evaluate student performance to personalize and target instruction to each student's needs, helping them reach their academic potential.
 This data-driven cycle of assessment, analysis, and action is critical for increasing student achievement and is the top priority for school-wide improvement.
-Regular assessments verify that students have successfully acquired crucial skills, mastered grade-level content, and are challenged to think critically.
+Regular assessments verify that students have successfully acquired crucial skills, 19 mastered grade-level content, and are challenged to think critically.